Colorado Avalanche Logo

 Colorado Avalanche Logo1999-Present

-The team is currently using the version that appeared in 1995.
-It is framed in the form of a mountain peak (letter “A”), from which a huge blue and white avalanche, formed by a hockey puck, flies.
-Part of the logo is Michael Beindorff, who came up with his idea.
+Currently, the team uses the 1995 version.
+It’s framed as a mountain peak (letter “A”), from which a huge blue and white avalanche flies, formed by a hockey puck.
+Part of the logo belongs to Michael Beindorff, who proposed the idea.

 Font and Colors